RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/multiple-active-proxy.md

 *status* command for rladmin.
 Look for the endpoint id information under the *ENDPOINT* section of the output.

-### Critical Note for 4.4 and above
+### Reapply Multi-Proxy Policies

-multi-proxy policies need to be manually reapplied after topology changes like node restarts, failovers and migrations.
+You must manually reapply multi-proxy policies after topology changes, such as node restarts, failovers and migrations.
 To reset the policy, users can run:

 ```src